matthewdevaney/powerapps-custom-functions/readme.md

 Power Apps Custom Functions Library
 ===================================

-Power Apps now has the ability to create user-defined custom functions.
-The purpose of this repo is for members of the Power Apps community to share their custom functions with each other<br/><br/>
+Did you know Power Apps now has the ability to create user-defined custom functions?
+The purpose of this repo is for members of the Power Apps community to share their custom functions with each other.
+Anyone can contribute by following the steps below.<br/><br/>